Online Submission System

 Manuscript Format and Style

-Since RESSAT applies a double blind peer review, the manuscript file must not contain any information that could reveal the identities of the authors or their institutions.
+Since RESSAT applies a double-blind peer review process, the manuscript file must not contain any information that reveals the identities of the authors or their institutions.

 Recommended manuscript length is 2500 to 8000 words, including references.